nikaemami/nikaemami.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Nika.
-I am a first year PhD student in Electrical Engineering at New York University under the supervision of Prof. Yao Wang, [NYU Video Lab](https://wp.nyu.edu/videolab/).
+I am a second year PhD student in Electrical Engineering at New York University under the supervision of Prof. Yao Wang, [NYU Video Lab](https://wp.nyu.edu/videolab/).
 I received my Bachelors in Electrical Engineering from the University of Tehran in 2023.
 My current research interests are in the fields of Deep Learning, Computer Vision, and Speech Processing.

 I am currently engaged in two main projects: